Executive Perspectives on Top Risks – Key Issues Being Discussed in the Boardroom and C-Suite

 Research conducted by Protiviti and North Carolina State University’s ERM Initiative

 Shifting cultural norms and expectations of accountability.
 Disruptive business models.
 Innovations triggered by emerging technologies.
 Changes in the geopolitical landscape.
 Negotiations surrounding Brexit.
 Shifting customer preferences and demographics.
 Natural disasters.
-Record lows in unemployment, tightening labour markets and an escalating war for specialised talent.
+Record lows in unemployment, tightening labor markets and an escalating war for specialized talent.
 Immigration challenges.
 Cyber breaches on a massive scale.
 Terrorism.
 Big data analytics.
 A strong U.S. dollar.

 These and a host of other significant risk drivers are all contributing to the risk dialogue happening today in boardrooms and executive suites.